Rules &

 Player passes are the means by which the league ensures that all players participating in league matches are officially registered players.
 Teams may only field players that are rostered to their team and have a player pass issued by VYSA.
 (The only exception is the use of guest players.
 See the Guest Player policy on this page for a complete description of this.)

-In Classic Division games player passes/GotSport rosters from both teams should be checked by the Referee or Assistant Referee prior to the scheduled start of the match.
-Teams which cannot produce their player passes/GotSport roster by the end of the match may be subject to forfeiture of the match.
-Player passes may be kept by the referee or assistant referees during the game.
+Teams which cannot produce their player GotSport roster/player passes by the end of the match may be subject to forfeiture of the match.
+The Gotsport roster/player passes may be kept by the referee or assistant referees during the game.
 After the game, the passes will be returned to the coach or a team representative.
-If a referee fails to check player passes/GotSport roster, it is the responsibility of both coaches to remind him of this VCSL requirement.
+If a referee fails to check the Gotsport roster/player passes, it is the responsibility of both coaches to remind him of this VCSL requirement.
 If a referee refuses to check player passes/GotSport roster, the teams should report this to the league.
-A coach has the right to check an opposing teams player passes/GotSport roster before or after the match.
+A coach has the right to check an opposing team’s GotSport roster/player passes before or after the match.

 A referee does not have the authority to forfeit matches for player pass issues.
 Only the match’s sanctioning body (the league) has the authority to declare a forfeit.
-In situations where passes/GotSport roster are not present at the start of a match, referees are advised to play the match as normal.
-In their Official Match Report they are to note any and all circumstances including the absence of passes or the lodging of a protest by either team.
+In situations where the GotSport roster/player passes are not present at the start of a match, referees are advised to play the match as normal.
+In their Official Match Report they are to note any and all circumstances including the absence of the Gotsport roster/passes or the lodging of a protest by either team.
 The information is to be turned over to the league at the match’s conclusion so that it can make a determination on the status of the match.
 No coach, team manager, registrar, parent, player, spectator or club official is invested with the power to unilaterally declare a forfeit.
 That authority rests with the league.

 Substitution Rules